ZenUml/jetbrains-zenuml/README.md

 1. Contact Jetbrains to set up credential for accessing `Market Place Demo Instance` https://marketplace.demo.plugins.aws.intellij.net
 1. Use@Xiaopeng's account to login into `Demo Instance`.
 Then click `My Profile` in right top corner dropdown.
 Then `Zenuml Plugin` will be in the dashboard.
 1. Login With Other Account on `Demo Instance` https://marketplace.demo.plugins.aws.intellij.net, then go to https://marketplace.demo.plugins.aws.intellij.net/plugin/12437-zenuml-support# to buy zenuml plugin.
-1. You maybe asked for password by https://entrance.auth.eu-west-1.amazoncognito.com .
+1. You may be asked for password by https://entrance.auth.eu-west-1.amazoncognito.com .
 Enter the credential for `Market Place Demo` in Step 3.
 1. Follow documentations in step 2 for usage and testing.

 !!! @xiaopeng's account is used for access `Market Place EAP docs` and Publish Plugin in `Demo Instance`.